 Car insurance with multiple claims

 Whether you are looking to purchase a new insurance policy or renewing your existing car insurance, insurers may use your claims history to determine prices and if you qualify for car insurance.
-Insurance companies also use your age (except in Hawaii), location and driving record as qualifying factors for coverage.
+Insurance companies also use your age (except in Hawaii, California and Massachusetts), location and driving record as qualifying factors for coverage.

 How claims history is used can vary by insurance company.
-Some may only look back three years, while other companies may go back as far as five years.
+Some may only look back three years, while other companies may go back as far as five years or more.
 Most carriers consider the frequency of claims over the severity, and some may only use claims that meet a minimum dollar threshold to determine eligibility and rates.

 While the number of claims you have filed in the last few years matters, so does the type of claim filed.
 For instance, a not-at-fault claim is typically something that occurs out of your control, so is not as severe as an at-fault accident you caused.